dinamite-toolkit/dinamite-toolkit.github.io/_pages/user_guide.md

 ---
 # User Guide

-This page is intended to help users leverage all the features of DINAMITE.
+This page provides detailed instructions for controlling the degree and format of the instrumenation injected into the program by DINAMITE.
+If you are looking for a quick way to try DINAMITE using default parameters, please refer to the <a href="/quickstart">Quick Start</a> guide or to one of the <a href="/tech-articles/index">Technical Articles</a>.

 ## Contents